 If you take 10 seconds (not kidding) as you’re walking into church these tricks will help you stay focused on what you came there to be focused on.

-The first trick is to use Airplane Mode and the second is called Do Not Disturb (iPhone), Blocking Mode (Android), or Quiet Hours (Windows Phone).
+The first trick is to use Airplane Mode and the second is called Do Not Disturb (iPhone) or Blocking Mode (Android).

 I know it feels completely un-American to not be reachable or in-the-know at every second of every day.
 But it’s not.
 Truly.
 It can wait.